BloodLink-NIT-Jamshedpur/BloodLink-1/README.md

 Installation
 To install the project and its dependencies, follow these steps:

-Clone the repository: git clone https://github.com/BloodLink-NIT-Jamshedpur/BloodLink-1.git Change into the project directory: cd bloodlink Install dependencies: npm install
+<br>Clone the repository: git clone https://github.com/BloodLink-NIT-Jamshedpur/BloodLink-1.git</br>
+Change into the project directory: cd bloodlink Install dependencies: npm install
 And then npm i markdown-it